mauricemojito/rasterkit/README.md

 -   🔵 **Shape Options:** Extract square or circular regions - perfect for analyzing areas around points of interest

 -   🎨 **Colormap Magic:** Apply colormaps to turn grayscale data into beautiful visualizations

+-   🎯 **Value Filtering:** Show only the values that matter by filtering pixel ranges

 -   📈 **Data for Analysis:** Pull out raw numeric data as CSV, JSON, or NumPy arrays for further analysis